nhn/tui.calendar/docs/en/apis/template.md

 ![timezone-display](../../assets/template_timezoneDisplay.png)

-You can customize the label of the time zone in the weekly/daily view when uses two or more time zones.
+You can customize the label of the time zone in the weekly/daily view that uses two or more time zones.

 ```js
 calendar.setOptions({